flomesh-io/osm-edge-docs/content/en/docs/guides/health_checks/health_probes.md

     scheme: HTTP
 ```

-When the Pod is created, OSM will modify the probe to be the following:
+When the Pod is created, osm-edge will modify the probe to be the following:

 ```yaml
 livenessProbe: